ponylang/pony-tutorial/expressions/object-literals.md

 end
 ```

-Lambdas can be used to capture from lexical scope in the same way as object literals can:
+Lambdas can be used to capture from the lexical scope in the same way as object literals can:

 ```pony
 class Foo